alecazam/kram/hlslparser/README.md

 Dealing with Double
 ---
-* HLSL double is a joke.
+* HLSL double suport is a joke.
 Nvidia hobble fp64 output to 1/16th or less of the fp32 performance on GeForce to sell Quadro for CAD.
+AMD is similar.
+* Intel removed fp64 support in Gen11/12/13 and from ARC.
-* HLSL only supports 3 ops - div, rcp, fma.
+* HLSL only supports 3 ops in DX11.1 - div, rcp, fma.
 * HLSL requires touint and todouble to pass between shader stages
-* Intel removed fp64 support in Gen11/12/13.
-Removed form ARC.
 * MSL has no fp64 support

 Dealing with uchar4
 ---
 * No vertex formats to srgb degamma uchar4 colors, only texture unit has this.
 * Compute can't do srgb gamma due to bypass of ROP units
-* HLSL lacks this a uchar type, and only has pack/unpack ops in 6.6
+* HLSL lacks uchar type, and only has pack/unpack ops in 6.6
 * Hard to use with SSBO despite uint32 chunks.
 * D3DColorToUBYTE4 has annoying bgra swizzle, so don't use it.

 Terms
 ---
 * Shader Variants - it's good to define which variants of shaders to generate.
 Can use static and dynamic branching to reduce variant count.
 Can lead to requiring shader source if can't predefine variant count.
 * Specialization Constants - allow variants to be generated within a single shader.
 Spirv is marked and compiled based on these settings.
 Metal has equivalent function constants
 * Tile shaders - kernels/fragment shaders that run at the tile level.
 Subpasses in Vulkan.  tilegroup memory to and tile data passed from stage to stage without writing back to targets.